DrJCampbell/init-rocker-renv/README.md

 # Setup R Rocker container with renv

-This repo contains a make file and associated scripts and documentation to setup an R analysis environment using a R [Rocker](https://rocker-project.org/) container and [renv](https://rstudio.github.io/renv/articles/renv.html) package environment.
+This repo contains a make file and associated scripts and documentation to setup an R analysis environment using a R [Rocker](https://rocker-project.org/) container, the [renv](https://rstudio.github.io/renv/articles/renv.html) package environment and a Python Conda environment.

 ## Quick start